Make sure you have a sharp blade for taking geranium cuttings

 - Strip off most of the leaves.

 - Don’t take a great long cutting.
-The healthiest past of a plant is nearest the growing tip, so short cuttings are best, and once rooted they will soon catch up with long ones.
+The healthiest part of a plant is nearest the growing tip, so short cuttings are best.
+Once rooted they will soon catch up with long ones.

 - Insert the cuttings into warm, damp sterilised compost.
 Keep them in a light, dry atmosphere, and don’t let them dry out.
 Never put the lid down on a propagator if you are rooting any of the pelargonium family, because they’re very prone to rotting in high humidity.